Advertise with Coasties mag

 The Top 10 Central Coast Walks For a Nature Hit

-Reading Time: 4 minutes
+Reading Time: 5 minutes

 Central Coast Walks Nature

-Long, short, nature or beachy.
-There are so many Central Coast walks to pick from, isn’t there?
-But if you’re looking for walks that are plunged into nature, surrounded by beautiful bush or beach, then these are the top ten for you.
+So if you’re looking for walks that are plunged into nature, surrounded by beautiful bush, beach, and views that’ll stop you mid-step, then these are the top ten Central Coast walks for you.

-1. Bouddi Coastal Walk
+2. Bouddi Coastal Walk

 8.5km, 3.5 – 4.5 hrs

-This is one of the most popular Central Coast walks that every Coastie must try.
+This is one of the most popular Central Coast walks that we think every Coastie must try.
 It is a partially boarded hike that follows the turquoise coastline from Putty Beach to Macmasters Beach with a handful of picnic spots to take in the stunning views.
-From late May to early August, it’s perfect for whale watching, and you can even take a dip at Maitland Bay if you’re brave.
-Stretching 8.5km, the walk should take you about four hours to complete and is suitable for most ages and fitness levels with occasional steps.
+From late May to early August, it’s perfect for whale watching.
+As the weather warms a dip at Maitland Bay is non negotiable.

 ADVERTISEMENT:

-Central Coast events
+Central Coast Bushwalks

-2. Daleys Ridge Circuit
+4. Daleys Ridge Circuit

 6.8km, 2 – 3 hrs